 Cardiologists who see heart attack patients relatively frequently, like those who cover emergency room call, are already thinking about any potential complications heart attacks might present.
 We go through a mental checklist, which makes a difference in the speed in recognizing the problem, and if you have complications, how fast they’re being taken care of.
 Then, the patient is transferred for appropriate treatment — be it a cath lab or operating room — to be treated by the appropriate specialists as soon as possible.

 Sometimes, your chest pain may not be a true emergency; however, it’s always important to seek expert advice and not self-diagnose.
 Many who visit the hospital thinking they’re having a heart attack, discover their pain to be a diagnosis of indigestion and reflux.

 Don’t die of doubt, though: You need a thorough workup to be sure.
 If you think it’s a heart attack and it’s just indigestion, that’s not going to hurt you.
-But the other way around — if you think you’re having indigestion and you’re really having a heart attack — that’s really bad.
+But if it’s the other way around — if you think you’re having indigestion and you’re really having a heart attack — that can be fatal.
 That’s why you want to be in a place that knows how to manage your condition: the hospital.

 Take this quiz to find out if you’re at risk for heart disease.